 A start-up is a newly founded business designed to grow rapidly.
 Many technology companies begin as start-ups, but start-ups are not limited to that industry.
 If you get that initial growth, everything starts falling into place, but this is a challenging feat.
 According to the Harvard Business School, the failure rate for start-ups averages between 70 and 80%.

-It is exceptionally challenging to do well in a start-up, but if you do, then the payoff can be much huge.
+It is exceptionally challenging to do well in a start-up, but if you do, then the payoff can be much larger.
 Paul Graham’s frequently referenced article on the topic states that “if you can hit 10% a week you’re doing exceptionally well.
 If you can only manage 1%, it’s a sign you haven’t yet figured out what you’re doing”.

 Start-ups are high risk, high reward businesses, usually existing for shorter periods and designed to be sold to a larger competitor or listed on a stock exchange.